Nighthawk (Marvel Comics): Kyle Richmond

 Kyle Richmond was born to two wealthy parents and was brought up by his governess while his father is away.
 When Kyle's mother dies in an accident, his father sent him to boarding school.
 Due to his family's money, Kyle enrolls in Grayburn College, where he became involved with Mindy Williams.
 One night, Kyle is caught in a drunk-driving crash in which Mindy was killed, and he is kicked out of school.
-Kyle attempt to join the army, but was rejected due to a heart murmur.
+Kyle attempts to join the army, but is rejected due to a heart murmur.
 Afterwards, Kyle is told that his father died in a plane crash and that he has inherited Richmond Enterprises.
 Kyle turns to finding a cure for his heart murmur and physically training himself.

-While drunk, Kyle Richmond concocts an alchemy serum that he found in an alchemy volume.
-The serum enables Kyle to gain enhanced strength at night.
-Kyle takes on various sports activities to strengthen his natural abilities and eventually becomes Nighthawk.
+While drunk, Kyle Richmond creates an alchemy serum that gives him enhanced strength at night.
+Kyle took on various sports activities to strengthen his natural abilities where he eventually became Nighthawk.
+Nighthawk and three other supervillains are brought together as the Squadron Sinister by the Grandmaster to battle the Avengers, which has been forced to act as the champions of Kang the Conqueror.
+Nighthawk battles the Avenger Captain America, who outfights the villain.
+The Avengers eventually defeat the Squadron.

+The character suffers several setbacks as a superhero, including being charged with tax evasion and fraud by the government.
+This stipulation was waived after he was forced to reveal his secret identity.
+Nighthawk's cumulative wounds from battle eventually leave him paralyzed.
+Recovering to the point that he can move at night, Nighthawk continues to aid the Defenders, until resigning from the team.
+He is advised he is to be cleared of all charges if a predetermined amount is repaid to the government.

 After apparently sacrificing his life to stop an organization bent on decimating the people of the Soviet Union, Richmond turns up alive but comatose.
 He has a vision of an angel that facilitates his healing and bestows on him a "second sight", which enables him to see criminal acts before they are committed.
 Richmond becomes Nighthawk once again and fights crime until forced into a confrontation with Daredevil, whom he kills.
 The "angel" reveals itself to be the demon Mephisto, who transports Nighthawk and Daredevil's corpse to Hell, intending to claim Daredevil's soul.
 Nighthawk battles demons and manages to revive Daredevil, and together they escape.
 A sorcerer later purges him of Mephisto's gift.

 After encountering teammate Hyperion, apparently resurrected after being thought dead, and a new Doctor Spectrum (Alice Nugent), Nighthawk briefly joins the New Thunderbolts.
 Upon discovering he is being used for his fortune, Nighthawk leaves the group and rejoins the Squadron Sinister.

 Jackson F. "Jack" Norriss

 Jackson F. "Jack" Norriss and his wife Barbara worked with the original Nighthawk and the Defenders.
-He later became a S.H.I.E.L.D. file-clerk, and then agent often going by the codename Nighthawk.
-He then went on to be a TV reporter for Inside America.
-He helped psychiatrist Andrea Sterman uncover a conspiracy involving Roxxon Oil, the Commission on Superhuman Activities, S.H.I.E.L.D., Nomad, and the Thunderbolts.
+Norriss later becomes a S.H.I.E.L.D. file-clerk, and then an agent of S.H.I.E.L.D., often going by the codename Nighthawk.